kyegomez/Exa/README.md

 ---

 # 🤝 Schedule a 1-on-1 Session
-Book a [1-on-1 Session with Kye](https://calendly.com/apacai/agora), the Creator, to discuss any issues, provide feedback, or explore how we can improve Zeta for you.
+Book a [1-on-1 Session with Kye](https://calendly.com/apacai/agora), the Creator, to discuss any issues, provide feedback, or explore how we can improve Exa for you.

 ---